-For the second year running, Wildlife & Safari Travel Show is proud to support Explorers against Extinction, an annual conservation campaign championing responsible travel and working to safeguard wildlife and wild spaces.
+For the third year running, Wildlife & Safari Travel Show is proud to showcase Explorers Against Extinction’s annual touring art and photography exhibition.

-The below sketches are taken from the 2017 and 2018 Sketch for Survival campaign.
+The below sketches are taken from the 2017, 2018 and 2019 Sketch for Survival campaign.